Saul Rubinek: Career

 His single-episode guest appearances during the 2000s include two 2004 episodes of Curb Your Enthusiasm as Dr. Saul Funkhouser, the "Adrift" episode in the beginning of Losts second season in 2005, the 2006 "Invincible" episode of Eureka, the 2007 episode of the TV series Masters of Horror "The Washingtonians", and a 2008 episode of the TV series Psych.
 That same year he guest-starred as Victor Dubenich, the antagonist in the pilot episode of Leverage, reappearing in 2012 for the last two episodes of season 4.
 In 2013, he guest-starred in two subsequent episodes of the TV series Person of Interest.

 In 2005, he directed the independent film Cruel but Necessary.
 The following year he appeared in a supporting role in the 2009 Canadian feature comedy The Trotsky.
 Rubinek starred in the Syfy series Warehouse 13 as Artie Nielsen, a covert agent employed by a secretive council to recover mystical artifacts with his team.
 The series finale was aired on May 19, 2014, on Syfy.

 His first play, Terrible Advice, premiered in September 2011 at the Menier Chocolate Factory Theatre in London, starring Scott Bakula, Sharon Horgan, Andy Nyman and Caroline Quentin.
 In 2018, he was cast as a series regular on the Amazon Prime series Hunters.

 From October 26 to December 8, 2024 and again in April 2025, he appeared on stage in Toronto as a fictionalized version of himself as a Jewish second generation Holocaust survivor in the one act production Playing Shylock in which the Jewish actor plays a Jewish actor who portrays Shylock in a production of Merchant of Venice that is cancelled during intermission because of concerns that the play encourages antisemitism and the theatre can't guarantee security as there are demonstrators.
 Ironically this is the actor's dream role because Jews are rarely cast as Shylock and because the actor's late father wanted to play the role and never could.

-From October 22 to December 7, 2025, Rubinek performs Playing Shylock in its US premiere, off Broadway at the Polonsky Shakespeare Center in Brooklyn.
+From October 22 to December 7, 2025, Rubinek performed in Playing Shylock in its US premiere, off Broadway at the Polonsky Shakespeare Center in Brooklyn.